+should be transcripted for all concurrent enrollment students lents on campus.
+Concurrent enrollment students should tunities to withdraw or otherwise minimize the impact of a he same manner as available to matriculated students onprogram has a process to ensure students meet the course e/university.

-S2 Standard The concurrent enrollment program has a process to ensure students meet the course prerequisites of the college/university.
-S2 Required Evidence 1.
-Published outline of registration process and sample application provided to students and schools, including any prerequisites for each college/university course offered for concurrent enrollment.
-2. Description of process used to verify that students meet prerequisites.
-Commentary • Course prerequisites are typically described in the college course catalog, and might include suggested or required prior coursework, performance on college placement tests (Accuplacer, ALEKS, etc.), performance on standardized tests (ACT, SAT, etc.), or other demonstrations of skills or knowledge (e.g., foreign language proficiency, writing samples).
-Any program eligibility requirements that are not course-specific are to be included in the Program Description. • Differences should be explained and if necessary provide additional documentation to explain any variation and show assurance that this is faculty approved. • The Standard refers to course prerequisites, not program prerequisites. • Class standing or GPA may be considered a course prerequisite. • If the prerequisites submitted are part of an online general college course catalog, there should be downloaded copies of the specific course descriptions (HTML, PDF, or screenshots included in Word), not just a generic link to the course catalog.
+egistration process and sample application provided to including any prerequisites for each college/university course enrollment.

+used to verify that students meet prerequisites.

+are typically described in the college course catalog, and might required prior coursework, performance on college placement EKS, etc.), performance on standardized tests (ACT, SAT, etc.), ns of skills or knowledge (e.g., foreign language proficiency, requirements that are not course-specific are to be included ption.

+explained and if necessary provide additional documentation n and show assurance that this is faculty approved.

+course prerequisites, not program prerequisites.

+may be considered a course prerequisite.

+bmitted are part of an online general college course catalog, loaded copies of the specific course descriptions (HTML, PDF, ed in Word), not just a generic link to the course catalog.